Vaginal Yeast Infection During Pregnancy

 If you are pregnant, do not use nonprescription yeast infection medicine without first discussing your symptoms with your doctor.
 Experts recommend that during pregnancy:1

-- Only vaginal medicines, such as creams or vaginal suppositories, should be used for yeast infection treatment.
-Oral medicines are not recommended for women who are pregnant.
+- Vaginal medicines, such as creams or vaginal suppositories, be used for yeast infection treatment.

 - Only certain medicines should be used.
 Nonprescription medicines include clotrimazole (such as Gyne-Lotrimin), miconazole (such as Monistat), terconazole (such as Terazol), and butoconazole (such as Femstat).